 - A written Pre-test, a grade of 77 or better is required before you can begin the rotation. - You will be allowed only 2 attempts to pass the pre-test.
-If you are unable to pass the pretest after 2 attempts, you will have to drop the clinical rotation. - The student will be allowed to return the following year to reattempt clinicals after studying. - Clinical sites are limited; thus a clinical site must be open to allow the student to return. - The returning student will be assigned a clinical site after the current cohort has been assigned.
+If you are unable to pass the pretest after 2 attempts, you will have to drop the clinical rotation. - The student will be allowed to return the following year to reattempt clinicals after studying. - Clinical sites are limited; thus, a clinical site must be open to allow the student to return. - The returning student will be assigned a clinical site after the current cohort has been assigned.
 Their original clinical site may not be available. - The student must prove they are competent prior to walking into clinic.
 The preexam will be given on the first day of the semester.
 The student will be given 2 attempts.
-If the student fails to prove competency, the student will be required to retake the prerequisite MLT course prior to attempting the clinical rotation a third time. - A packet of study questions to be completed, primarily as homework.
-The answer key will be given to the student after the study questions have been uploaded into the Moodle assignment for that week.
-This is a completion grade assignment.
+If the student fails to prove competency, the student will be required to retake the prerequisite MLT course prior to attempting the clinical rotation a third time. - A packet of study questions will be given to the student to help them study for the exams.